askvader/askvader/README.md

 <img alt="Noros" src="https://dl.dropboxusercontent.com/s/aig30sypi5avyul/noros_logo.png" width="600">

-Noros is a library of cloud provisioner written in Dhall.
+Noros is a library of cloud infrastructure written in Dhall.

-It can be used manage AWS EC2 and EKL clusters, Kubernetes clusters and NixOS servers.
+It can be used describe Nix configurations and Docker containers, and supports deployment on AWS EC2, Kubernetes and NixOS.
+Terraform is used to bootstrap the infrastructure, though this is mostly hidden from the user.

 ### Goals